 - Statements regarding investments or mortgage interest payments

-You’ll need the names and Social Security numbers of relevant dependents to include on your tax returns.
+You’ll need the names and Social Security numbers of any dependents you include on your tax return.
 If someone else can or might claim one of your dependents on their return, you need to know that.
-For example, if you’re divorced, it might be a good idea to work out which parent will claim a child or children for the 2020 tax year.
-You both can’t claim the same child for the same tax year.
+For example, if you’re divorced, it might be a good idea to work out which parent will claim a child or children for the 2022 tax year.
+You can’t both claim the same child for the same tax year.

-Filing your tax return as soon as possible after the IRS starts processing returns can be a way to get a refund sooner.
-But you’re often at the mercy of employers and others.
-Employers must send W2s by the last day of January each year.
+Filing your tax return as soon as possible after the IRS starts processing returns can be a way to get a refund sooner—and avoid potential taxpayer identity theft.
+But you’re often at the mercy of employers and other institutions.
+Employers must send W-2s by the last day of January each year.

-Whether your employer sends your W2 early or waits until the last day, you could receive it even later than you would have if your employer doesn’t have the right address.
-To avoid this issue, check with HR to ensure all of your information is up-to-date.
+Whether your employer sends your W-2 early or waits until the last day, you could receive it late if your employer doesn’t have the right address.
+To avoid this issue, check with HR to make sure all your information is up to date.

-This is actually a good exercise to practice with other businesses in December.
+This is actually a good exercise to practice with other businesses in December as well.
 Whether it’s a bank, your IRA provider or your child’s school, if someone is likely to send you tax documents, make sure they have your correct address.

-According to the IRS, around $121 billion in taxes were delinquent for fiscal year 2019.
-One of the best ways to keep yourself out of the delinquent bucket when it comes to taxes is to plan ahead if you think you might owe.
+One of the best ways to keep yourself from becoming delinquent is to plan ahead if you think you might owe taxes.
 Here are a few tips for doing so: